neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 -----------------

 Most web applications will interact with the client through execution of specific *actions* provided by an Action Controller.
-FLOW3 provides a base class which contains all the logic to map and validate arguments found in the raw request to method arguments of an action.
+TYPO3 Flow provides a base class which contains all the logic to map and validate arguments found in the raw request to method arguments of an action.
 It also provides various convenience methods which are typically needed in Action Controller implementations.